Italy's Monte dei Paschi to open books to potential partners

 It also wants to be sure that the package of incentives Rome is readying to ease a sale will be approved in Brussels and Frankfurt, the sources have said.

-UniCredit’s board is expected to examine a shortlist of CEO candidates at a meeting on Wednesday before taking a final decision in early February.
+UniCredit’s board is expected to examine a list of CEO candidates at a meeting on Wednesday before taking a final decision in early February.

 In the latest push to get the Milan-based bank to consider the deal, Rome is studying a plan to shift at least 14 billion euros in impaired loans from UniCredit to state-backed loan manager AMCO, sources have said.

-That could rise further to 20-21 billion euros, accounting for almost all of UniCredit’s 22.7 billion euros in problematic debts at the end of September, one source added.
+That could rise further to 20 billion to 21 billion euros, accounting for almost all of UniCredit’s 22.7 billion euros in problematic debts at the end of September, one source added.

 The Treasury has also set aside 1.5 billion euros to cover part of an up to 2.5 billion euros capital shortfall at MPS.